 indenture vs slavery.
 Declares slavery unlawful while tolerating

-8. Ethan Allen’s contribution to the discourse on the Great
+8. Ethan Allen’s contribution to the discourse around the Great

-Awakening and the Enlightenment and its effect on
+Awakening and The Enlightenment, and the effect on

 American intellectual culture